jokesterfr/browser-component/README.md

 #### webview

-A webview is a non standard HTML5 element, designed for usage in a __chrome/chromium__ app or extension.
-This component is specifically designed for safely browsing within the browser, iframe is not.
+A webview is a non standard *HTML5* element, designed to be used a __chrome/chromium__ app or extension context.
 Please refer to the [following documentation](https://developer.chrome.com/apps/tags/webview) for more information.

 #### iframe

-If you use an iframe, you may encounter many issues, due to protections activated by your browser.
-This is not recommended, and experimental.
-To unlock your browser protections, please read down this page the [CORS Policy](#cors-policy) and [X-Frame-Options](#x-frame-options) sections.
+This feature is not recommended, and experimental because you may encounter many issues, due to your browser protections.
+If you still want to keep on this way, you can read down this how to deal with the [CORS Policy](#cors-policy) and the [X-Frame-Options](#x-frame-options) *HTTP* header.

 ### browser-tabbar